MrCrayfish/Catalogue/README.md

 ## Developers

 This mod has support to change the item icon in the mod list incase you want to change it to an item in your mod.
-All you need to do is add `itemIcon` property into your `mods.toml` under `[[mods]]` and set the value to `"minecraft:apple"` or another item.
+All you need to do is add `itemIcon` property into your `mods.toml` under `[[modproperties]]` and set the value to `"minecraft:apple"` or another item.
 You do not need to make your mod depend on this mod, however on CurseForge I appreciate if you mark this mod as an optional dependency.

 ## Screenshots